JamesSuryaPutra/LLM-Classification-Finetuning/README.md

 See how your model ranks against other Kagglers on our leaderboard.
 ## 5. Improve Your Score
 Check out the discussion forum to find lots of tutorials and insights from other competitors.

+# Evaluation
+Submissions are evaluated on the log loss between the predicted probabilities and the ground truth values (with "eps=auto").

+# Submission File
+For each id in the test set, you must predict the probability for each target class.
+The file should contain a header and have the following format:

+id,winner_model_a,winner_model_b,winner_tie
+ 136060,0.33,0,33,0.33
+ 211333,0.33,0,33,0.33
+ 1233961,0.33,0,33,0.33
+ etc